ParagrajK/SpringBuildoutDemo/README.md

 # SpringDemo

-This project is used to learn following Spring-boot concepts.
+This project is created to learn Spring-boot concepts.
 In this project, there are two user repositories.
 One repository is using static data where as other one is using data from MySQL database.

 ### List of topics which are covered in this project: